williiam-tran/ttl-class-sync/content/index.md

 ### The Muted [[aftermath|Aftermath]]
 A [[Get Away With Something|got-away-with-it-somehow]] spoiled brat [[End up|ended up]] in the top class of the top secondary school.
 I came to my senses only much later on, back then I was still feigning [[Ignorance|ignorance]] and acting [[On Impulse|on impulse]], as most children would.

+The school wasn't too far from my house, but still far enough for a kid to go on his own, and my parents couldn't [[Drop Off|drop me off]] either.
 Therefore, I got this [[Uncalled-For|uncalled-for]] luxury of going to school by taxi—yep, a taxi, alongside my neighborhood friends.
 Truly a story to be [[Brag|bragging about]], for [[Bourgeois|bourgeois]] families.

 The academic life [[Go South|went south]] from here 😅 as the [[impetuous|impetuous]] desires [[get the better of|got the better of me]].
 I skipped classes more than I skipped meals.